 * And the final nut, twelve weeks of continued full pay after my end date.
 This equates to six months of living expenses.
 It wasn’t as much as I wanted, but I feel good about it.
 Six months is a great runway to build up my freelancing projects, continue searching for new job opportunities, and be FREE!

-I never would have even thought I had a chance at negotiating all of this and gotten paid to leave my job if it wasn’t for Sam’s e-book, How To Engineer Your Layoff.
+I never would have even thought I had a chance at negotiating a severance package and gotten paid to leave my job if it wasn’t for Sam’s e-book, How To Engineer Your Layoff.
 So, a HUGE thanks to the personal finance genius, infinite optimist, and master negotiator, Financial Samurai!

 Resources And Further Reading

 Eager to read How To Engineer Your Layoff?
-Learn more about the e-book that enabled me to get tens of thousands of dollars to leave my job.
+Learn more about the e-book that enabled me to get a severance package with tens of thousands of dollars to leave my job.
 It really is a no-brainer to get laid off versus quitting.
 I was able to get a severance, two months of WARN Act pay, health care for a year, all my vacation days paid, and be eligible for unemployment benefits.
-Also, just 10 months later, I was able to go back to my old firm and consult with them for a 30% higher raise.
+Also, just 10 months later, I was able to go back to my old firm and consult with them on a part-time basis doing easy, stress-free work for a 30% higher raise.
 Click here to access the How To Engineer Your Layoff e-book store page.

 Need help with your finances?
 Here are some great recommendations: